ruddfawcett/HabitRPG-GitHub/README.md

 ###PHP:

 Start your PHP server on your computer, and then navigate to localhost/habitrpg-github, and you should arrive at the home screen if you have set it up properly.
-Any `PDO` errors are a result from inproperly setting up the database!
+Any `PDO` errors are a result from improperly setting up the database!
 Be sure you have done that first!

 ###Double check:
-Just to double check, your `scripts/connect.php` script should look like this after you have entered the values:
+Just to double check, your `scripts/connect.php` script should look like this after you have entered the
+values:

 ```php
 <?php